MattsTechInfo/mattstechinfo.github.io/_posts/2020-04-02-nvme-ssd-not-recognized-6-7u1.md

 date: 2020-04-02 21:01:00 +01:00
 category: [Documentation,Tutorials]
 tags: [documentation,homelab,storage,nvme,esxi,vsphere6.7,troubleshooting,tutorial]
+image:
+  path: /assets/img/posts/headers/nvme.jpg
 ---

 Since I just got myself a new server with m.2 slots available, I bought myself some cheap NVMe m.2 SSD’s.
 I planned one for placing some local VM’s on and get some good performance, the other was planned to be used as a caching SSD for use with FreeNAS.
 I was expecting to just plug them in and see them show up as disks in ESXi, create a datastore and off we go, easy right!
 Well… they didn’t show up.

-> A lot has happened since this post was written, please start from this new post before continuing to make sure you won't waste your time!
+> A lot has happened since this post was written, please start from [this](/posts/nvme-ssd-not-recognized-update) new post before continuing to make sure you won't waste your time!
 {: .prompt-info }

 > Please note: I am using non HCL hardware, the following is NOT supported by VMware, use at your own risk.
 Using HCL validated hardware will make sure you don’t have these problems.